matrix-org/matrix-spec-proposals/drafts/general_api.rst

    allow APIs which use filtering to ALSO specifiy query parameters to tweak the filter.

-Global initial sync API ``[ONGOING]``
+Global initial sync API ``[Draft]``
 -------------------------------------
 ..
 NOTE::

+ v2.1:
    - Will need some form of state event pagination like we have for message events to handle large amounts of state events for a room.
 Need to think of the consequences of this: you may not get a ``m.room.member`` for someone's message and so cannot display their display name / avatar.
 Do we want to provide pagination on an event type basis?
    - Handle paginating initial sync results themselves (e.g. 10 most recent rooms)
- - No need for state events under the 'state' key to have a ``prev_content``.
-   Can also apply some optimisations depending on the direction of travel when scrolling back.
- - Do we want to treat global / specific room initial syncs as separate entities?
-   Aren't they just a filter?

 Inputs:
  - A way of identifying the user (e.g. access token, user ID, etc)
- - Filter to apply
+ - Filter to apply (e.g. a single room ID for a 'room initial sync')
  - Chunk token (for incremental deltas)
 Outputs:
  - For each room the user is joined: